Madonna as a gay icon: Academic

-Impact and legacy
+Impact

 Her impact and likeness in the LGBT community have been remarked by numerous LGBT publications and mainstream media alike since the 1980s.

 Recognition of her activism

 AIDS crisis and homophobia affecting the community

 Madonna was reported to be the first mainstream ("worldwide") artist to do an interview with The Advocate, a leading gay magazine by that time.

 She volunteered and gave money to charitable efforts in support of the community and the AIDS crisis.
-Diverse predecessors and contemporary artists contributed to the crisis, although a significant number of publications, remarked her far-reaching scope for gay culture.
-For instance, Christopher Rosa from Glamour felt and stated "she faced several of these battles alone", and in similar remarks, Tiago Manaia from Portuguese magazine Máxima highlighted her "mainstream" status.
+Though other popular artists advocated in response to the HIV/AIDS crisis, some publications discussed her far-reaching scope for gay culture.
+Christopher Rosa from Glamour felt and stated "she faced several of these battles alone", and in similar remarks, Tiago Manaia from Portuguese magazine Máxima highlighted her "mainstream" status.
 Among entertainers, The Daily Telegraph compared both Madonna and Elizabeth Taylor.
 The era is seen by some as a period that affected the community, including its subcultures, as it was called a "gay disease" and with a country reacting as "antigay" by diverse measurement.
 Christopher Turner from In magazine, further explained that many average citizen, mainly in North America during the late 1980s, believed that "AIDS was a curse that God gave to the gay community".
 Rosa called it as "perhaps Madonna's greatest social contribution".
 According to some reports, GLAAD Media Awards recognized Madonna in 1991 with the Raising Gay Awareness.
 A year later, Mark Brown from Telegraph Herald was critical towards her provocative public image but praised the singer "to increase our AIDS awareness".
 In 1991, writing for LGBT newspaper San Francisco Bay Times, Don Baird said: "Never has a pop star forced so many of the most basic and necessary elements of gayness right into the face of this increasingly uptight nation with power and finesse.
 Her message is clear -Get Over It- and she's the most popular woman in the world who's talking up our good everything".
 In an article published for OutWeek in 1994, Michael Musto declared she "was more influential than any politician out there when it came to equality because her yay-gay gestures were truly changing our landscape in significant ways".